Waimakariri Sustainable Living Info

 Oxford Farmers Market, Main Street, Sunday mornings.

-LEARN MORE about consumer food choices using our Sustainable Living Learning Guide (once you’re registered)
+LEARN MORE about consumer food choices using our Sustainable Living Learning Guide on Food (once you’re registered)

 Burning restrictions on outdoor rubbish and garden waste in residential areas.